Herculens/herculens/PUBLICATIONS.md

 - "**_Modeling lens potentials with continuous neural fields in galaxy-scale strong lenses_**" ([**Biggio et al. 2023**](https://ui.adsabs.harvard.edu/abs/2023A%26A...675A.125B/abstract)): proof-of-concept of the use of continuous neural fields coupled to usual lens models to reconstruct the lensing potential maps at high resolution.

-- "**_Exploiting the diversity of modeling methods to probe systematic biases in strong lensing analyses_**": [**Galan et al. 2024b**](https://ui.adsabs.harvard.edu/abs/2024A%26A...692A..87G/abstract): Consistent comparison of 6 different modelling methods, including two methods implemented in `Herculens`, to characterize and reduce sources of systematic errors in strong lens modelling analyses.
+- "**_Exploiting the diversity of modeling methods to probe systematic biases in strong lensing analyses_**" ([**Galan et al. 2024b**](https://ui.adsabs.harvard.edu/abs/2024A%26A...692A..87G/abstract)): Consistent comparison of 6 different modelling methods, including two methods implemented in `Herculens`, to characterize and reduce sources of systematic errors in strong lens modelling analyses.

 ## Lensing standard integration

-- "**_COOLEST: COde-independent Organized LEns STandard_**": [**Galan et al. 2023**](https://ui.adsabs.harvard.edu/abs/2023JOSS....8.5567G/abstract): `Herculens` supports the COOLEST lensing standard to export, read and compare lens models.
+- "**_COOLEST: COde-independent Organized LEns STandard_**" ([**Galan et al. 2023**](https://ui.adsabs.harvard.edu/abs/2023JOSS....8.5567G/abstract)): `Herculens` supports the COOLEST lensing standard to export, read and compare lens models.